-It can be extremely distressing to find out that the spouse whom you love is emotionally unfaithful to you.
+It can be extremely distressing to find out that the spouse you love so much is emotionally unfaithful to you.
 Knowing that they are more attached to someone else in spite of you always being there for them, can be very hurtful.
 Some couples even state that sexual infidelity is more tolerable than emotional infidelity.
-But what of you discover your spouse’s emotional affair?
-How to deal with your spouse’s emotional affair?
-Here is an attempt to help you deal with this situation.
+Learning how to deal with emotional affairs a spouse may be engaging in can be a difficult journey to embark upon.

 What Is An Emotional Affair?

 Table of Contents

 Before you begin worrying about your wife or husband having an emotional affair, it’s vital to understand what it entails.
 After all, you don’t want to let trust issues fester in your relationship on account of baseless suspicions or go accusing your partner of emotional infidelity because they’re close to their childhood friend.

 An emotional affair means establishing a strong emotional connection and bond with a person outside of the relationship.
 In most cases, this closeness shared by two people is similar to romantic intimacy.
 The cheating partner shares their vulnerabilities with someone else and goes to them for personal advice.
 A physical relationship may or may not exist between them, but they feel the deep emotions that they once felt or still feel for their partner.